Using first principles to designing and implement a API to wrap ML functionality.

 Method

 The method is the operation to execute on the specific resource defined by the URI.
-There are many possible methods to choose from, but here are the four most popular, which are often referred to as CRUD because they allow you to Create, Read, Update and Delete.
+There are many possible methods to choose from, but the four below are the most popular, which are often referred to as CRUD because they allow you to Create, Read, Update and Delete.

 GET